 \subsection{Algorithm for the Stochastic Arrival Model}

 Let $\hat{\mu}$ be a prediction with accuracy parameter $a$, i.e., $||\hat{\mu}-\mu^*||_1\leq\kappa T^{-a}$.
-Even if $a$ is known beforehand, it can be shown that no algorithm can achieve regret better than $O(\max\{T^{\frac{1}{2}-a},1\})$ (Theorem 2 in \cite{orabona2013dimension}).
-As a comparison, we can show that the optimal fixed step size for the Mirror Descent Algorithm (Algorithm \ref{alg:without predictions}) is $\eta\sim T^{-\frac{1-a}{2}}$ using similar method as the proof of \cref{prop:balseiro}, which incurs $O(\max\{T^{\frac{1-a}{2}},1\})$ regret.
+By \cref{prop:stochastic lower}, no algorithm can achieve regret better than $O(\max\{T^{\frac{1}{2}-a},1\})$ even if $a$ is known.
+As a comparison, we can show that the optimal fixed step size for the Mirror Descent Algorithm is $\eta\sim T^{-\frac{1-a}{2}}$ using similar method as the proof of \cref{prop:balseiro}, which incurs $O(\max\{T^{\frac{1-a}{2}},1\})$ regret.
 Therefore, mirror descent with fixed step size is sub-optimal even if the prediction quality is known.
 This suggest us to use adaptive step sizes.
 The step size we use is drawn from \cite{carmon2022making} in their work in parameter-free optimization.
-It follows the line of work in the more general online learning problem of parameter-free regret minimization (\cite{chaudhuri2009parameter,cutkosky2019artificial,cutkosky2017online,cutkosky2018black,mhammedi2020lipschitz,streeter2012no}).
+It follows the line of work in the more general online learning problem of parameter-free regret minimization \citep{chaudhuri2009parameter,cutkosky2019artificial,cutkosky2017online,cutkosky2018black,mhammedi2020lipschitz,streeter2012no}.